 1. Enter the estimated total number of families in the target area.
-1. 2.
+1 2.
 Enter the total number of families interviewed.
-2. 3.
-Enter the total number of low- and moderate-income families interviewed.
-3. 4.
-Enter the total number of persons living in the low- and moderate income families interviewed.
-4. 5.
+2 3.
+Enter the total number of low- and moderate-income interviewed. families 3 4.
+Enter the total number of persons living in the low- and modera income families interviewed. te 4 5.
 Enter the total number of non-low and moderate-income families interviewed.
-5. 6.
-Enter the total number of persons living in the non-low and moderate families.
-6. RT B. CALCULATIONS BASED ON DATA INTAINED IN YOUR SURVEY 7.
-Divide Line 4 by Line 3. {This is the average size of the low-mod family you interviewed) 7.
-8. Divide Line 6 by Line 5.
-(This is the average size of non-low-mod family you interviewed) 8.
-9. Divide Line 3 by Line 2.
-(This is the proportion of families interviewed that have low and moderate incomes) 9.
-10 Divide Line 5 by Line 2.
-(This is the proportion of families interviewed that do not have low and moderate incomes) 10.
-11. Multiply Line 1 by Line 9.
-(This is the estimate of the total number of low-mod families in your target area) 11.
-12. .
+5 6.
+Enter the total number of persons living in the non-low and mod families. derate 6 PART B. CALCULATIONS BASED ON DATA CONTAINED IN YOUR SURVEY 7.
+Divide Line 4 by Line 3. {This is the average size of the low-modyou interviewed) d family 7 8.
+Divide Line 6 by Line 5.
+(This is the average size of non-low-mo you interviewed) d family 8 9.
+Divide Line 3 by Line 2.
+(This is the proportion of families intervented that have low and moderate incomes) viewed 9 Divide Line 5 by Line 2.
+(This is the proportion of families inter that do not have low and moderate incomes) rviewed 10 11.
+Multiply Line 1 by Line 9.
+(This is the estimate of the total num low-mod families in your target area) ber of 11 12.
 Multiply Line 1 by Line 10.
-(This is the estimate of the total number of non-low-mod families in your target area.)
-12. 13. .
-Multiply Line 7 by Line 11.
-(This is the estimate of the total number of low-mod persons in your target area.)
-13. 14.
-14. 15.
+(This is the estimate of the total nu non-low-mod families in your target area.) mber of 12 Multiply Line 7 by Line 11.
+(This is the estimate of the total nu low-mod persons in your target area.) mber of 13 Multiply Line 8 by Line 12.
+(This is the estimate of the total n non-low-mod persons in your target area.) umber of 14 15.
 Add Line 13 and Line 14.
-(This is the estimate of the total number of persons in your target area) 15.
+(This is the estimate of the total numpersons in your target area) mber of 15

-Divide Line 13 by Line 15, and multiply the resulting decimal by 100. {This is the estimated percentage of persons in your target area who have low and moderate Incomes.)
+16. Divide Line 13 by Line 15, and multiply the resulting decimal by 100. {This is the estimated percentage of persons in your target area who have low and moderate Incomes.)